DFHack/dfhack/docs/Lua API.rst

   Where ``typeDefinition`` is a type definition struct as seen in ``df.global.world.raws`` (e.g.: ``dfhack.gui.getSelectedItem().subtype``) and ``token`` is the name of the custom token you want read.
 The arguments from the token will then be returned as strings using single or multiple return values.
-If the token is not present, the result is false, if it is present but has no arguments, the result is true.
+If the token is not present, the result is false; if it is present but has no arguments, the result is true.
 For ``creature_raw``, it checks against no caste.
   For ``plant_raw``, it checks against no growth.